beaplab/transcriptome_metaT_quantification/README.md

 It will have generated `data/sample_sheet/<date>_dataset-selection.csv` which will be the input of our pipeline.

+#### Installing some R packages that you may not have

+This eventually will be made more elegant, but its a solution for now.

+    R
+    install.packages('tidyverse')
+    install.packages('argparser')

 ### Running nextflow quantification

 With all this information you will be able to run the whole pipeline.